qitianshi/cpp-computing2020/Divide and conquer/FindOccurrences/Description.md

 # Find occurrences
+Find the first and last occurrence of a given integer in a list.

 ## Description
-Find the indexes of the first and last occurrence of a given integer in a list of sorted integers.
+Find the indexes of the first and last occurrence of a given integer, `N` in a list of sorted integers.

-Solve this using Divide and Conquer.
+Solve this using a divide-and-conquer algorithm.

+## Constraints
+`N ∈ ℤ`

-## Input (`data.txt`)
+## Input
-The first line will be the target integer.
+*From `data.txt`:*
+* `line 1`: the integer, `N`.

-The second line will be the list of integers.
+* `line 2`: the list of integers.

-## Output (console)
+## Output
+*To the console:*
-Two lines, respectively the indexes of the first and last occurrences of the target integer.
+* The indexes of the first and last occurrences of `N`, one per line.

-If the target integer does not exist in the list, output `-1`.
+* Or, if the target integer does not exist in the list, output `-1`.

 ## Sample I/O
 ### Input